 Mexico City, Mexico, 29-31 May

-The seventh Royal Academy of Engineering Frontiers of Engineering for Development symposium will take place in Mexico City, Mexico from 29 -31 May 2019.
-This event is organised in partnership with Fomento Mexicano and is the first symposium under the overarching theme 'From Recovery to Resilience'.
+The seventh Royal Academy of Engineering Frontiers of Engineering for Development symposium took place in Mexico City, Mexico from 29 -31 May 2019.
+This event was organised in partnership with Fomento Mexicano and was the first symposium under the overarching theme 'From Recovery to Resilience'.

-The symposium will focus on how resilient and robust systems and innovative solutions in the water, sanitation and hygiene field can help tackle inequalities.
+The symposium focused on how resilient and robust systems and innovative solutions in the water, sanitation and hygiene field can help tackle inequalities.

-The event will be made up of three multidisciplinary and interactive workshop-style sessions that explore the overall theme of WASHing away inequalities.
-Participants are obliged to attend every session to maximise the opportunity to make new contacts and build collaborative relationships.
+The event was made up of three multidisciplinary and interactive workshop-style sessions that explored the overall theme of WASHing away inequalities.

-Each session will be focused on a sub-topic of the overarching theme, with relevant experts chairing the sessions to lead discussions.
-The themes are:
+Each session focused on a sub-topic of the overarching theme, with relevant experts chairing the sessions to lead discussions.
+The sub-themes were:

 Infrastructure: What is the best way to optimise resources and to ensure resilient systems?

 Design: Can creative design help water and sanitation engineering?

 Implementation: How can we reconcile communal elements of WASH services with personal preferences and needs?

 To ensure there is a balance of formal and informal networking opportunities, social activities were organised.